nelsonic1/aci-pypi-ssl-deploy/README.md

 ```

 On Windows you will need to add this content below to a file named `pip.ini` in `C:\ProgramData\pip\pip.ini`.
 Note that this directory and file may not exist and may need to be created.

+Replace *yourdnsnamelabel* in the URL below with the value you set in your deploy script.

 ``` bash
 [global]